• Skip to primary navigation

 What is on the Entrance Exam?

-Our Entrance Exam covers three topics: math, English/Language Arts, and writing.
+Our Entrance Exam covers three topics: Math, English/Language Arts, and Writing.
 The content of these exams is based on the foundational material needed for the grade students are applying for.

 • Math: Students will be presented with a set of open-ended math questions based on their incoming grade level and the BASIS Curriculum Schools program.
 Exam length: 30 minutes.